Skip to Main Content

 Morning:

-After checking out of the hotel on our way to Solin, we will drive to Poljica, small village close to the shore where we are going to visit a family run compound and learn about their village life.
-They work in agriculture and also have a little manufacture of fig products.
-They will prepare and join us for family lunch in their home.
-After lunch we will head towards Solin that will be our home for next three days.
+After checking out of the hotel on our way to Solin, we will drive to Poljica, a small village close to the shore where we will visit a family-run compound and learn about their village life.
+They work in agriculture and also manufacture fig products.
+They will prepare and join us for a family lunch in their home.

 Lunch: